Stranger Things season 4: Release

 The fourth season was released on the streaming platform Netflix in two volumes, the first volume with seven episodes was released on May 27, 2022, while the second volume with two episodes was released five weeks later on July 1, 2022.

 The season's release occurred three days after a mass school shooting in Uvalde, Texas, where a gunman fatally shot 21 people.
 In the aftermath of the tragedy, and considering that the first episode's cold open — a scene that had been released as an online tease one week before the premiere — features graphic images of dead bodies including those of children's, Netflix added a warning card before the prior season recap that automatically plays before the episode.
 The card, which is shown only to viewers in the United States, reads as follows:

 "We filmed this season of Stranger Things a year ago.
 But given the recent tragic shooting at a school in Texas, viewers may find the opening scene of episode 1 distressing.
 We are deeply saddened by this unspeakable violence, and our hearts go out to every family mourning a loved one."

 Shortly after the season's release, viewers reported that Will's friends did not acknowledge his birthday in an episode of the season that took place on that day.
 The Duffers said in an interview that they could rectify the matter by changing its month, which they called "George Lucas-ing the situation", in reference to the canon changes that George Lucas had made to the original Star Wars trilogy to match what the prequel trilogy had added.
 Some viewers took this to imply that scenes from earlier seasons were also being edited, including one scene where Jonathan takes discreet pictures of a pool party that Steve, Nancy, and Barbara are holding.
 The writers stated that "no scenes from previous seasons have ever been cut or re-edited", including this scene.

-On July 1, 2022, after the second volume of the season was released, Netflix's website reportedly crashed due to server overload as vast numbers of users logged on to stream the new episodes, overwhelming the service.
+On July 1, 2022, after the second volume was released, Netflix reportedly crashed due to server overload as vast numbers of users logged on to stream the new episodes, overwhelming the service.

 Reception

 Viewership

-Netflix reported that by May 30, 2022, Stranger Things 4 had been viewed more than 287 million hours, surpassing the previous first-week viewership record from season two of Bridgerton, which had 193 million hours in its first week.
+Netflix reported that by May 30, 2022, Stranger Things 4 had been viewed more than 287 million hours, surpassing the previous first-week viewership record from the second season of Bridgerton, which had 193 million hours in its first week.
 Earlier seasons of Stranger Things also broke into the top 10 viewed programs in the same week as Stranger Things 4s release.
-With its fourth season, Stranger Things became the second Netflix title to reach more than one billion hours viewed within its first 28 days of release, following Squid Game.
+With its fourth season, Stranger Things became the second Netflix title to reach more than one billion hours viewed within its first 28 days of release, following the first season of Squid Game.
 It reached 1.352 billion hours of viewership in the first 28 days, making it the second-most viewed program after Squid Game, and the most viewed English-language series ever.